javiercrowsoft/CSReports.js/README.md

 Welcome

-CSReports.js is a report editor tool that allows you to create reports from data in SQL Server, PostgreSQL, Oracle and MySQL
+CSReports.js is a report editor tool that allows you to create reports from data in SQL Server, PostgreSQL, Oracle and MySQL in the browser.
+100 % vanilla TypeScript.
+Using Canvas html to do al the drawing and Web Workers for report processing.

 ![orden_de_pago](https://github.com/javiercrowsoft/CSReports.js/assets/1075455/7bb5c7d4-0775-4b6c-9d90-eea2555268a7)